shawngraham/5706a-f24/assessment.md

 # But what about AI?

 'AI' is mostly a marketing term.
-But there may be cases where it is appropriate to use things like LLM (large language models) or other such tools in the context of doing digital history. **However**:
+But there may be cases where it is appropriate to use things like LLM (large language models) or other such tools in the context of doing digital history.

-+ you **may NOT** use such tools for your open notebooks.
-Even a whiff of generated text will be grounds for rejection of the work.
-Be prepared to defend orally anything you write/create.
-+ you **MAY** use such tools in the following circumstances:
 + for understanding what code does
 + for making alterations to example code for a particular use
 + for expanding code to do new things.
 + when a tutorial or how-to employs such a technology

+**However**:

++ you **may NOT** use such tools for your open notebooks, because... _what would be the point?_ The open notebook is for Future You.
+So... just don't, ok?

 # Grading

+The university makes me put percentages on these different aspects, though I like many other scholars view such things as antithetical to real learning.
+Take these numbers as indications of the relative effort I would like you to expend.

 Class Participation: 10% + 10% for your session(s) that you lead.